Testing

 Location: crates/libdst (framework), crates/dst (Tau driver binary).

-What they test: End-to-end agreement between libtau::Executor and an independent reference oracle (no libtau code) under random workloads — including derived lenses, TTL, multi-database switching, WAL replay, and truncated-WAL recovery.
+What they test: End-to-end agreement between libtau::Kernel and an independent reference oracle (no libtau code) under random workloads — including derived lenses, TTL, multi-database switching, WAL replay, and truncated-WAL recovery.
 Divergences are structured (Divergence) with step index, description, and expected/got values.
 Failing traces are minimised via delta-debug shrinking.

 How to run: